nprasad2077/NBA_GraphQL/README.md

 ### Filters and Ordering

 - **Filters**: `name`, `season`, `team`, `position`, `playerID`, `id (pk)`.
 - **Ordering Functions**: Support for ascending and descending order based on statistical categories.
+Put a '-' sign in front of categories to obtain descending order.
+For example `-points` in the ordering query paramater would return results by points in descending order.

 ### Fields Available for Retrieval